MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-list-to-page.md

 > [!NOTE]
 > When you first view the page, you will see a message displayed that you do not have permissions to view the data.
 Security is very important when building sites.

-See [Add a list](../getting-started/add-list) for more information on how to add lists to your pages.
+For more information, see [Add a list](../getting-started/add-list).

 ## Next steps